 National Law on Designs

-In Namibia industrial designs are administered under the Patents, Designs and Trademarks Act No. 9 of 1916 and proclamation 17 of 1923.
+In Namibia industrial designs are administered under the Industrial Property Act 1 of 2012.

 How to protect your design nationally and abroad